Welcome

 If you live in the region and are a member of Butterfly Conservation you automatically become a member of the North Wales Branch.

-You can submit any butterfly sightings by downloading the free iRecord app to your smartphone.
-Records that come in via this app can be viewed online at iRecord and are forwarded to the North Wales County Recorder at the end of the year.
+You can submit any moth and butterfly sightings by downloading the free iRecord app to your smartphone.
+Records that come in via this app can be viewed online at iRecord and are forwarded to the North Wales County Recorder.
+If you have any doubts or queries regarding this advice, please feel free to contact the recording team at [email protected]

 -